PEP 803 – Stable ABI for Free-Threaded Builds

 extension to query the running interpreter, and for 3.14, use

-definition corresponding to the detected build’s PyModuleDef
+a struct definition corresponding to the detected build’s PyModuleDef.

-A previous version of this PEP avoided adding a new wheel tag (abi3t
+A previous version of this PEP avoided adding a new wheel tag (abi3t),

-and specified that wheels tagged abi3
+and specified that wheels tagged abi3 would be compatible with

-free-threading if the Python tag is cp315
+free-threading if the Python tag is cp315 or higher.

 Such a scheme would work for this PEP, but it cannot express that an extension